mlflow/mlflow/docs/source/tutorial-tracking.rst

 MLflow Tracking has four subcomponents:

-- A **Tracking Server** that stores this data.
+- A **Tracking Server** that stores experimental data, including parameters, metrics, and artifacts.
 The Tracking Server has:

   - A **Backend store** for parameters and metrics, and
   - An **Artifact store** for artifacts, such as models, visualizations, and generated data files